-Today is the 108th anniversary of one of the defining events of the 20th Century, for it marks the precise moment when a seismic shift occurred that would end Russia’s seemingly unassailable dynastical certainties – setting the stage for the new global force of Communism.
+On this day in 1905, a seismic social shift occurred that would ultimately end Russia’s seemingly unassailable dynastical certainties – setting the stage for the new global force of communism.
 For nearly four hundred years, a succession of patrilineal descendents had ruled by “the Grace of God” as “Emperor and Autocrat of all the Russias.”
 The Tsar was the sole voice of the law, justice, taxation, the army and religious affairs.
 So entrenched was this age-old system of autocratic divine rule that – even with the rise of industrialisation in the late 1800s and a growing discontent amongst the cruelly exploited workers – Tsar Nicolas II was, at the beginning of 1905, still considered by nearly all of his subjects as their beloved “Little Father”.
-But that was to change 108 years ago today in St Petersburg in the wake of Russia’s Bloody Sunday.
+But that was all about to change in the wake of what would come to be known as Russia’s Bloody Sunday.

 On 22nd January 1905, some 100,000 working-class men, women and children marched along the snow-covered streets of St Petersburg towards the Winter Palace carrying a petition that they aimed to present to the Tsar.
 Such was the absolute faith in their “Little Father” that the peaceful marchers believed if only he knew how wretched their lot was he would surely respond.
 And things were certainly very wretched in Russia.
 The ongoing Russo-Japanese War was proving a disastrous mistake; as the ill-equipped and poorly-trained Russian armies suffered increasingly humiliating and costly defeats abroad, back home transportation and communications broke down while bread prices soared and the wages of already exploited workers declined by 25%.
 In this precarious milieu of labour unrest, a large-scale strike broke out at the Putilov plant in St. Petersburg when four workers were sacked; within days, some 100,000 disgruntled workers across the city had joined the strike.
 With the capital virtually paralysed, a Russian Orthodox priest – Father Georgy Gapon – hatched a plan to appeal directly to the Tsar.
 He composed a petition outlining the workers’ sufferings, collected over 150,000 signatures and organised the fateful march to the Winter Palace.
 Gapon and a delegation of intellectuals headed by the writer Maxim Gorky informed the authorities of the march and its peaceful intent.
 The authorities seemed entirely unperturbed: an order to arrest Gapon failed to be carried out, and Tsar Nicolas – vacationing outside the capital with his family – saw no need to return.